 For example, a lot of parents don’t know that children with a wide range of diagnoses are eligible for public preschool beginning at age 3 — or that, legally, it’s the school’s responsibility to seek them out, not the parents’ responsibility to demand enrollment.

 For parents who are just coming to grips with a new reality, the best topics would be those that answer questions like the ones above.
-Keywords could include things like diagnosis, disability, special needs, special child, special education, etc.
+So someone who’s conducting keyword research should start with things like diagnosis, disability, special needs, special child, special education, etc. And don’t forget longtail keywords — Google values them when it comes to determining user intent.
+Those could include things like, “My child was just diagnosed with X,” or “How do I get help for my child diagnosed with X”

 Middle of the funnel